CISC2200-Fall-24-Fordham/Lab2/README.md

 The class template **SLList** as studied in the class is defined in the **SLList.h** provided.

-Please implement the found member functions in the SLList class template:
+Please implement the following member functions, **iteratively (i.e., without using recursion)** in the **SLList.h**.
+The pseudocode for these linked list manipulation will be discussed in class.

 1. Implement the copy constructor, note that you need to perform deep-copy
 2. Implement  **geti()** member function